Super is one of the most tax-effective ways to save for retirement

 - any withdrawal or transfer of funds from your Cbus account including any rollovers to commence an income stream account

 - the day you lodge your income tax return with the ATO for the financial year in which the contribution was made

 - the end of the financial year following the year when contributions were made.

-Complete the approved Notice of intent form (NAT 71121) from the ATO website and return it to Cbus.
+Complete the approved Claim a tax deduction for personal contributions to super form and return it to Cbus.

 Adjusting previous lodgement